Loughborough: Roads

 Other signed routes are the B589, running between the A6 and the A60, and the B5350, running between the A6 and the A6004.

-The M1's Junction 23 lies just to the west of Loughborough.
-The north of the town can be accessed from Junction 24, travelling through Kegworth and Hathern on the A6 road and the south-west of the town from Junction 22, via Copt Oak and the small hamlet of Nanpantan.
+The M1's junction 23 lies just to the west of Loughborough.
+The north of the town can be accessed from junction 24, travelling through Kegworth and Hathern on the A6 road and the south-west of the town from Junction 22, via Copt Oak and the small hamlet of Nanpantan.

 Buses

-Buses in and around Loughborough are operated by Arriva Midlands, Kinchbus, Midland Classic, Centrebus, Nottingham City Transport and trentbarton.
+Bus services in and around Loughborough are operated by Arriva Midlands East, Central Connect, Centrebus, CT4N, Kinchbus andNottingham City Transport.

-Buses around Loughborough town centre depart from on-street stops on either Baxter Gate, Swan Street, High Street or Lemyngton Street, until around 2001 bus services were operated from a bus station on Swan Street/The Rushes within the town centre but this was demolished as part of the town centre regeneration with The Rushes Shopping Centre being built on the site.
+Buses around Loughborough town centre depart from on-street stops on various streets around the town centre.
+Until around 2001, some routes were operated from a bus station near Fennel Street, however that has since been demolished as part of a town centre regeneration to make way for the shopping centre The Rushes.

 Waterways

 The River Soar passes by to the east of the town.
-Navigation from Loughborough north towards the Trent was achieved in 1778 by the Loughborough Navigation, which terminates at Loughborough Wharf between Derby Road and Bridge Street.
-Subsequently, the Leicester navigation was constructed, connecting to the Loughborough Navigation at Chain Bridge and to the River Soar south of the town.
+Navigation north towards the Trent was achieved in 1778 by the Loughborough Navigation, which terminates at Loughborough Wharf between Derby Road and Bridge Street.
+Subsequently, the Leicester Navigation was constructed, connecting to the Loughborough Navigation at Chain Bridge and to the River Soar south of the town.
 Both form part of the Grand Union Canal.

-The now derelict Charnwood Forest Canal once linked Nanpantan (on the west side of Loughborough) with Thringstone, with goods being carried into Loughborough by a horse-drawn wagonway.
+The now-derelict Charnwood Forest Canal once linked Nanpantan (on the west side of Loughborough) with Thringstone, with goods being carried into the town by a horse-drawn wagonway.